shanayamalik/portfolio/README.md

    cd portfolio

 4. Open the index.html file in your preferred web browser to view the portfolio.

-## Contributing
-I welcome contributions, feedback, and suggestions!
-Feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.